imr-framework/OCTOPUS/paper.md

-correction part of the FSL library [@Jenkinson2012]; and the MIRT toolbox, a MATLAB-based MRI reconstruction package that offers field inhomogeneity correction using iterative reconstruction methods[@Sutton2003; @Fessler2005].
+correction part of the FSL library [@Jenkinson2012]; and the MIRT toolbox, a MATLAB-based MRI reconstruction package that offers field inhomogeneity correction using iterative reconstruction methods [@Sutton2003; @Fessler2005].
 Nylund's thesis [@Nylund2014] also contains source MATLAB code for fs-CPR and MFI correction of spiral images.

 All of the mentioned implementations are highly specific, defined for a particular k-space trajectory, application and/or include a single correction method.
-To exemplify some: SPIRiT is devoted to correct data acquired using parallel imaging methods, Ostenson's package only corrects MRF spiral data and implements only one correction method and FUGUE corrects distortion solely on EPI images.
+SPIRiT is devoted to correct data acquired using parallel imaging methods, Ostenson's package only corrects MRF spiral data and implements only one correction method and FUGUE corrects distortion solely on EPI images.
 These limitations typically lead researchers to adapt their data in an attempt to fit it into the available pipelines